civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 9

-  **(1)** Her Majesty **in right of Canada** is subrogated, to the extent of a payment under an undertaking to an aviation industry participant **or beneficiary under an insurance policy held by that participant**, to all of the participant's **or beneficiary's** rights in respect of the loss, damage or liability for which the payment was made.
+  **(1)** Her Majesty in right of Canada is subrogated, to the extent of a payment under an undertaking to an aviation industry participant or beneficiary under an insurance policy held by that participant, to all of the participant's or beneficiary's rights in respect of the loss, damage or liability for which the payment was made.

-  **(2)** Her Majesty **in right of Canada** may maintain an action, in the aviation industry participant's **or beneficiary's** name or in the name of Her Majesty, against any person to enforce those rights.
+  **(2)** Her Majesty in right of Canada may maintain an action, in the aviation industry participant's or beneficiary's name or in the name of Her Majesty, against any person to enforce those rights.

 ### Section 288